qawolf/qawolf/docs/docs/edit_test_code.md

 ## Use custom selectors

+When an element contains an attribute specified by [`QAW_ATTRIBUTE`](api#qaw_attribute) (`data-qa,data-test,data-testid` by default), a css selector for that attribute will be generated.
+See [🔍 Use a Test Attribute](use_a_test_attribute) for more details.

-As [discussed earlier](review_test_code#element-selectors), the default selector in the generated test code contains all attributes of an element and its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement).
+Otherwise the selector in the generated test code contains all attributes of an element and its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement).
 When running a test, the `qawolf` library will wait for a close enough match to the default selector before moving on.
 If no suitable match is found before timing out, the test will fail.

-You may want to edit the test code to use selectors of your choosing rather than the default selectors.
-This allows you to be explicit about which element to target in each step of your test.
+You may want to edit the test code to use a different type of selectors.
 The two supported custom selectors are [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors:

-- [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) find the element matching the CSS selector, for example: `#my-id`, `.my-class`, `div.my-class`, `[data-qa="my-input"]`
+- [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) find the element matching the CSS selector, for example: `#my-id`, `.my-class`, `div.my-class`

 - Text selectors find the element that contains the given text

 In your test code, replace the default selector (for example, `selectors[0]`) with an object containing either the `css` or `text` key and the desired target value.
 For example: